TBD54566975/incubation-verifiable-credential-selector/README.md

 # Verifiable Credential Selector (VCS)

-Developers embed the VCS into their application to allow users select and retrieve VCs.
+Developers embed the VCS into their application to allow users to select and retrieve Verifiable Credentials (VCs).

 For example a developer building an application to allow users to purchase bitcoin may want the users to obtain a VC containing KYC data or a VC containing the account number and routing number of the users bank account that will be used to pay for the bitcoin purchase.